IBMStreams/streamsx.websocket/_docs/100-knowledge_overview.md

 ## Purpose of this toolkit

-The streamsx.cppws toolkit provides the following C++ and Java operators that can help you to receive text or binary data from the remote client and server-based applications via WebSocket and HTTP (OR) send text or binary data from your IBM Streams applications to external client and server-based applications via WebSocket and HTTP.
+The streamsx.websocket toolkit provides the following C++ and Java operators that can help you to receive text or binary data from the remote client and server-based applications via WebSocket and HTTP (OR) send text or binary data from your IBM Streams applications to external client and server-based applications via WebSocket and HTTP.

 1. WebSocketSource (server-based)
 2. WebSocketSendReceive (client-based)